 Given that earth’s magnetic field is closest to its surface at the North and South poles, Antarctica and Tasmania are the best spots for seeing the Southern Lights given their close proximity to them.

 If you Google pictures of both the Southern and Northern lights you will see images of skies full of rich greens and vivid blues, or wild swirls of reds and purples.
 But often this is not what the naked eye can see.

-“To the naked eye, an aurora will look more like a white flickering light,” says James Garlick (image 3) who has been photographing the Southern Lights for years, with one of his photos recently being featured on an Australian postage stamp.
+“To the naked eye, an aurora will look more like a white flickering light,” says James Garlick, who has been photographing the Southern Lights for years, with one of his photos even featured on an Australian postage stamp.
 “It could be mistaken for a cloud.
 It’s not until you do a long exposure with the camera that the colours are revealed.”

-Matt Glastonbury (image 1), another avid Southern Lights photographer, revels in the way they move through the night sky.
+Matt Glastonbury (see first photo at top of post), another avid Southern Lights photographer, revels in the way they move through the night sky.